Tilted Arc: Reactions

 A public hearing was held on the subject of the sculpture in March 1985, with 122 people testifying in favor of keeping the piece and 58 in favor of removing it.
 Notable speakers arguing in favor of the sculpture included Philip Glass, Keith Haring, and Claes Oldenburg.
 Artists, art historians, and even a psychiatrist testified for the sculpture to remain in its location.
 Local workers argued for removal, with one person saying: "Every time I pass this so-called sculpture I just can’t believe it ...
 The General Services Administration, or whoever approved this, this goes beyond the realm of stupidity.
 This goes into even worse than insanity.
 I think an insane person would say, ‘How crazy can you be to pay $175,000 for that rusted metal wall?'
 You would have to be insane— more than insane."

 In support of its removal of the sculpture, the government advanced multiple security arguments, claiming that allowing the sculpture to remain in the plaza would "run the risk of deflecting explosions into government buildings opposite and impeded adequate surveillance of the area beyond."
 A jury of five voted 4–1 to remove the sculpture.
-In 1986, Serra sued the United States General Services Administration to enjoin the removal of "Tilted Arc," launching the lawsuit considered the most notorious public sculpture controversy in the history of art law.
+In 1986, Serra sued the GSA to enjoin the removal of Tilted Arc, launching the lawsuit considered the most notorious public sculpture controversy in the history of art law.